 I was sixteen and thinking back on that evening I found it telling how close he'd come to getting me into bed on the strength of a good line and my own inexperience.
 How terribly impressed I'd been by him.
 I thought it was love.

-Two years later, I couldn't even tell you his name.
+Two years later and I couldn't even tell you his name.

 But I remembered the question.

 I couldn't have known, then, the significance of that evening or that things . . . invisible, intangible, but still very real things had already been set in motion.
 There were too many coincidences to allow for chance and in those periods of calm almost lost to me a new question would surface.
 Why?